 Tax and Finance

 Just like homes, the area in which your office is located will have an effect on the overall price, bills and tax.
 Take this into consideration when thinking about how much you’re wanting to spend and make sure you’re well within your budget.

 Although many would disagree, in the world of business, the address matters.
-If you’re a company wanting to work with high end or prestigious clients, this aspect especially will be something to consider.
+If you’re a company wanting to work with high-end or prestigious clients, this aspect especially will be something to consider.
 Doing research and gathering opinions about a location is always a good place to start.
 When thinking about the business location, think about what you want your visitors and clients to think when visiting your office area.

 Advanced Commercial Interiors have been helping businesses reimagine their office and commercial spaces since 2009.
 Based in Nottingham, we cover the whole of the UK including Derby, Birmingham, Leicester and Manchester.